Conveyancing Key Terms/Glossary

 The search is intended to protect the buyer of a property so that between exchange and completion the seller (or anyone else) will be unable to do anything which might affect the title of the property.

 The ownership of property for a specified period (often in return for a rental payment and subject to terms and conditions).
-Sometimes a person might have a long lease of a property whilst also owning a share in the freehold (or owning a share in a management company which owns the freehold).
+Sometimes a person might have a long lease of a property whilst also owning a share in the freehold (or owning a share in a management company that owns the freehold).
 This structure can give the person more control over the way that the management of the building is dealt with.

 Local Authority Search